Amazon’s self-driving delivery robots head to California

 NEW YORK (AP) — Amazon’s self-driving robots will be roaming the streets of another neighborhood.

-The online shopping giant says the six-wheeled robots, about the size of a Labrador, will begin delivering packages to customers in Irvine, California.
+The online shopping giant said Tuesday that the six-wheeled robots, about the size of a smaller cooler, will begin delivering packages to customers in Irvine, California.
 It comes after Amazon began testing them in a suburb of Seattle at the beginning of the year.

-Amazon says the robots, which are light blue and have the Amazon smile logo stamped on its sides, are able to avoid crashing into trash cans or pedestrians.
+Amazon said the robots, which are light blue and have the Amazon smile logo stamped on its sides, are able to avoid crashing into trash cans or pedestrians.
 Still, a worker will accompany the robots at first.

 Other companies have been testing similar delivery robots on college campuses, delivering burgers or soda to students.

-Amazon says its robots, which it calls Scout, will be delivering orders to doorsteps Monday to Friday and only during the day.
+Amazon said its robots, which it calls Scout, will be delivering orders to doorsteps Monday to Friday and only during the day.